 Emergencies can happen anytime and anywhere.
 Even those who work in the medical field are not immune to experiencing accidents and injuries.
 That’s why it’s crucial to learn how the basic life support steps for healthcare providers.
 Below, we share the basic life support sequence for victims in an emergency.

-Note that while these steps are effective, it is still a better idea to get yourself educated and enrolled in a proper BLS course and get your certification.
+Note that while these steps are practical, it is still a better idea to enroll in a BLS for healthcare workers course to get valuable basic life support training and obtain your Basic Life Support certification.

-This is self-explanatory.
-Before you even give BLS to a victim, you should first make sure that the vicinity is safe for both you and the victim.
+Before you even give BLS to a victim, ensure you are in a safe environment for both you and the victim.

 Step #2 – Check Responsiveness